 Starting Your Own Accountancy Practice

-I have recently started an accountancy practice with a new business partner and in this series of articles I will tell you about our journey and what to look out for so that it can help you if you decide to start your own practice too.
+I have recently started an accountancy practice with a new business partner and in this series of articles, I will tell you about our journey and what to look out for so that it can help you if you decide to start your practice too.

-When exploring the opportunity to start your own practice, it is important to discuss what you and each of your business partners want to achieve.
-There is no point in starting a firm if you have different longer term plans and it is essential that you all have similar goals and similar timescales.
+When exploring the opportunity to start your practice, it is important to discuss what you and each of your business partners want to achieve.
+There is no point in starting a firm if you have different longer-term plans and you all must have similar goals and similar timescales.

 In our case, we opted for the limited company approach as we have both run a limited company before and prefer this route.

-ACCA requires that any ACCA member who is a partner (principal) in an accountancy practice must hold an ACCA practising certificate.
-In other words, any member working in public practice must hold an ACCA practising certificate.
+ACCA requires that any ACCA member who is a partner (principal) in an accountancy practice must hold an ACCA practicing certificate.
+In other words, any member working in public practice must hold an ACCA practicing certificate.

 • The ACCA’s definition of public practice work extends beyond audit and other regulated work, to incorporate all types of work generally associated with an accountancy practice, but excluding book-keeping services.

-Therefore, you will need a practising certificate if you are preparing annual accounts, personal or corporate tax returns but not if you are undertaking only pure book-keeping services.
+Therefore, you will need a practicing certificate if you are preparing annual accounts and personal or corporate tax returns but not if you are undertaking only pure bookkeeping services.
 ACCA defines book-keeping services as including:

-• the preparation of accounting records to trial balance stage
+• the preparation of accounting records for the trial balance stage

 • maintaining basic sales tax records such as VAT.

-When you apply for an ACCA practising certificate for the first time, it is necessary to demonstrate that you have all the necessary experience needed.
-You then have to complete the practising certificate experience form and send it to the ACCA Authorisation Team for approval.
+When you apply for an ACCA practicing certificate for the first time, it is necessary to demonstrate that you have all the necessary experience needed.
+You then have to complete the practicing certificate experience form and send it to the ACCA Authorisation Team for approval.
 Please ensure that you allow up to 28 days for approval.

-Once issued, you then will need to renew your practising certificate annually.
+Once issued, you then will need to renew your practicing certificate annually.

 ACCA students may not start and run an accountancy firm and they cannot hold a practising certificate.
-A different practising certificate is required if you plan to provide audit services.
+A different practicing certificate is required if you plan to provide audit services.

 The next step is to agree on a name for the company.
 This can be tricky but you need to decide the sort of name you want and what you want it to mean.
 Some accountancy firms have more traditional names such as XYZ & Partners; others have more quirky names and it is all down to the preference of the individuals.